-I do not know Construction, which means I do not know if he can be trusted to deliver on what he has promised.
+I do not know what he has promised.
 Furthermore, RMOW seems to be in desperate need of employee housing.
 Will they turn a blind eye if this developer tries to cut corners or do things that are not in line with the permit?